mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Aerodagger is a ground-launched drone using rocket propulsion to reach an altitude of up to 1km.
-It then guides itself using stub wings and, like other non- grav drones, can only function in a Thin or denser atmosphere.
+It then guides itself using stub wings and, like other non-grav drones, can only function in a Thin or denser atmosphere.
 The drone's sole purpose is to deliver a warhead to a suitable target, which must be within 10km of the launch site.
 This can be pre-programmed,